 Ban the bead:

 There has been a huge amount of talk in the press about microbeads and possible plans for them to be banned in the UK.
 Whilst America has already taken steps to ban microplastics in common household items such as toothpaste, face and body scrubs and even lipstick, the easiest way to ensure you are not using items with microbeads is to read the ingredients label, look for the words Polyethylene (PE), Polypropylene (PP), Polyethylene Terephthalate (PET), Polymethyl methacrylate (PMMA) and Nylon, if you see these pop it back on the shelf.
-The green beauty community was ahead of the trend when it comes to microbead free products, offering lot's of biodegradable and natural alternatives such as sugar or jojoba beads, this one area where going as natural as possible is best for you and the planet.
+The green beauty community was ahead of the trend when it comes to microbead free products, offering lot’s of biodegradable and natural alternatives such as sugar or jojoba beads, this one area where going as natural as possible is best for you and the planet.
+Edit – Manufacturing of products with microbeads for rinse off products is now banned in the UK, but other micro-plastics are still allowed and products with microbeads may till be on the shelf, so always check the label.

 Reuse, reuse, reuse – Say no to single use products:

 We have become a disposable society where commodities are relatively cheap and therefore everything from nappies to coffee cups come as single use options.
-Whilst a disposable coffee cup every now and again doesn't seem like a big deal, when you look at the numbers used across a year or a lifetime you are looking mountains of needless waste.
-By switching commonly used items from disposable to reusable the environmental impact will be significant.
+Whilst a disposable coffee cup every now and again doesn’t seem like a big deal, when you look at the numbers used across a year or a lifetime you are looking at mountains of needless waste.
+By switching commonly used items from disposable to reusable, the environmental impact will be significant.
 Need some inspiration?
 Why not pick one item per month to switch to reusable, try a reusable coffee cup, glass water bottle, traditional hanky, washable nappies or wipes if you have children (See my post on why I love cloth nappies here) or a menstrual cup to save on tampon and sanitary towel waste, the options are endless.

 Switch it off: